-A reset is applied when a low level is input to the RESET pin, the watchdog timer overflows, or by POC and LVI circuit voltage detection, and each item of hardware is set to the status shown in Tables 21-1 and 21-2.
-Each pin is high impedance during reset signal generation or during the oscillation stabilization time just after a reset release, except for P130, which is low-level output.
+A reset is applied when a low level is input to the RESET pin, the watchdog timer overflows, or by POC and LVI circuit voltage detection, and each item of hardware is set to the status shown in Tables 22-1 and 22-2.
+Each pin is high impedance during reset signal generation or during the oscillation stabilization time just after a reset release.

 When a low level is input to the $\overline{\text{RESET}}$ pin, the device is reset.
 It is released from the reset status when a high level is input to the $\overline{\text{RESET}}$ pin and program execution is started with the internal high-speed oscillation clock after reset processing.
-A reset by the watchdog timer is automatically released, and program execution starts using the internal high-speed oscillation clock (see Figures 21-2 to 21-4) after reset processing.
-Reset by POC and LVI circuit power supply detection is automatically released when $V{DD} \geq V{POC}$ or $V{DD} \geq V{LVI}$ after the reset, and program execution starts using the internal high-speed oscillation clock (see CHAPTER 22 POWER-ON-CLEAR CIRCUIT and CHAPTER 23 LOW-VOLTAGE DETECTOR) after reset processing.
+A reset by the watchdog timer is automatically released, and program execution starts using the internal high-speed oscillation clock (see Figures 22-2 to 22-4) after reset processing.
+Reset by POC and LVI circuit power supply detection is automatically released when $V{DD} \geq V{POC}$ or $V{DD} \geq V{LVI}$ after the reset, and program execution starts using the internal high-speed oscillation clock (see CHAPTER 23 POWER-ON-CLEAR CIRCUIT and CHAPTER 24 LOW-VOLTAGE DETECTOR) after reset processing.

 - Cautions 1.
-For an external reset, input a low level for 10 μ s or more to the RESET pin. - During reset input, the X1 clock, XT1 clock, internal high-speed oscillation clock, and internal low-speed oscillation clock stop oscillating.
+For an external reset, input a low level for 10 μ s or more to the RESET pin. - 2.
+During reset input, the X1 clock, XT1 clock, internal high-speed oscillation clock, and internal low-speed oscillation clock stop oscillating.
 External main system clock input and external subsystem clock input become invalid. - 3.
 When the STOP mode is released by a reset, the STOP mode contents are held during reset input.
-However, the port pins become high-impedance, except for P130^{Note}, which is set to low-level output.
+However, the port pins become high-impedance.

-CHAPTER 21 RESET FUNCTION
+CHAPTER 22 RESET FUNCTION

-Figure 21-1.
+Figure 22-1.
 Block Diagram of Reset Function